 Are Costs and Charging Putting You Off an Electric Car

-While almost 50% of the people we surveyed said they would consider purchasing an EV in the future, they still wouldn’t choose one for their next vehicle.
+Almost 50% of the people we surveyed said they would consider purchasing an EV in the future, but they still wouldn’t choose one for their next vehicle.
 An additional 37% stated they would never want an electric car.
 The main concerns for both groups were cost and charging.
 Specifically, the cost of purchasing an EV, the distance it can travel and the availability of charging points.

-Bearing in mind the government has announced a ban on the sale of all new petrol and diesel cars from 2035, EV cost and charging issues are a high priority for the industry and indeed the country.
-While we can’t subsidise your next car purchase, or install you a free, mobile, charging point, we can at least give you a realistic, current overview of these issues and point you to the best advice on the web…
+With the government’s ever-nearing ban on the sale of all new petrol and diesel cars planned from 2030, EV cost and charging issues are a high priority for the industry and indeed the country.
+While here at CarTakeBack we’re not in a position to subsidise your next car purchase, or install you a free charging point!
+We can at least give you a realistic, current overview of these issues and point you to the best advice on the web…

 Cost of buying and running an electric vehicle